mitmath/6S083/problem_sets/PS3.md

     end
     ```

+    You should call your main function `num_infected_dist_simulation`, where you create an array `agents` of `Agent`s of size $N=100$ and set the first one's infection status to `I`.

-5. Update an agent's `num_infected` field whenever it infects another agent.
+4. Update an agent's `num_infected` field whenever it infects another agent.

-6. At the end of the simulation, extract the probability distribution of the "number of agents infected", using your code from Exercise 1 of Problem Set 2.
+5. At the end of the simulation, extract the probability distribution of the "number of agents infected", using your code from Exercise 1 of Problem Set 2.
+This should be returned from `num_infected_dist_simulation`.

-7. Plot the probability distribution.
+7. Average the distribution over 50 simulations and plot the result.
 What kind of distribution does it seem to be?
 You will need to think about how to visualize this.

 ## Exercise 3: Epidemic model

 1. Add recovery to your model using an additional
 parameter `p_R` in the `step!` and related functions.

-Each agent should check if it is infected, and if so
+    In each sweep, each agent should check if it is infected, and if so it
-it recovers with probability $p_R$ at each step.
+    recovers with probability $p_R$.

-    The function `simulation` should return vectors `Ss`, `Is` and `Rs` giving the time evolution of the numbers of $S$, $I$ and $R$, as well as the probability distribution of number of people infected.
+    The function `simulation_with_recovery` should return vectors `Ss`, `Is` and `Rs` giving the time evolution of the numbers of $S$, $I$ and $R$, as well as the probability distribution of number of people infected.

 2. Run the simulation with $N=1000$, $p_I = 0.1$ and $p_R = 0.01$ for time $T=1000$.
 Plot $S$, $I$ and $R$ as a function of time.
 You should see graphs that look familiar from the internet, with an epidemic outbreak, i.e. a significant fraction of infectious agents after a short time, which then recover.